LET'S SAVE THE MONARCH BUTTERFLY!

 Let me ask you a question if I may: When was last time you saw a Monarch butterfly around your neighborhood?
 I don’t know about you, but for most people living in Windsor and surrounding area the answer has always been the same…“When I was a kid I used to see them in big numbers, now I don’t see them anymore.
 I wonder what happen to the Monarch butterflies?”

 The monarch butterfly is in trouble.
 Their numbers are down 90% from what they were in 1992.
+And Milkweed plants, which are indispensable to the Monarch, is also down 90%.

 Milkweed plants are the only source of food for the Monarch caterpillar.
 But these plants are rapidly disappearing, due to the loss of habitat stemming from land development and the widespread spraying of